 A Universalist’s Response to “Exposing Universalism” by James B. De Young

-What we have been considering in the previous sessions concerning the universal restoration, reconciliation, reversal and final salvation of all, is only a few of the many passages of Scripture which, to me, clearly speak of a glorious finale for God’s eternal plan for the ages which culminates in Him becoming all in all, and not just all in some while the vast majority of mankind, created His image and likeness, suffer in perpetual torments.
+What we have been considering in the previous sessions concerning the universal restoration, reconciliation, reversal of the fall and final salvation of all, is only a few of the many passages of Scripture which, to me, clearly speak of a glorious finale for God’s eternal plan for the ages which culminates in Him becoming all in all, and not just all in some while the vast majority of mankind, created His image and likeness, suffer in perpetual torments.
 I included in the appendix of my book, “The Triumph of Mercy,” nearly one-hundred passages which either clearly declare or imply the final restoration of all and another fifty passages which imply that punishment will not be eternal.

 In spite of this glorious theme of the final restoration of all which is repeatedly set forth in clear terms throughout the entirety of Scripture from Genesis to Revelation, many still find it hard to believe that the outworking of God’s eternal plan actually culminates in the final restoration of all where all live happily ever after.
 The greatest obstacle to embracing a divine story that ends so well for all is one English word: “eternal.”
 The common English rendering of time-words such as olam in Hebrew and aion with its adjective aionios in Greek as, “eternal,” “forever,” “forever and ever,” “everlasting” or “perpetual,” when referring to postmortem punishment, has greatly distorted our perception of God’s very nature and kept many at a distance, in bondage to fear and often despair.